Episode 4 – Nuts and heart health

 In a small Australian study, 1-2 handfuls of nuts a week reduced MD by 35% [2].

-It is thought that as the retina is highly susceptible to oxidative stress, nutritional factors such as antioxidants, carotenoids, vitamins and essential fatty acids – many of which are found in nuts – may help to protect the eye.
+As the retina is highly susceptible to oxidative stress, it’s thought that nutritional factors, such as antioxidants, carotenoids, vitamins and essential fatty acids (many of which are found in nuts) may help to protect the eye.

 Published July 15, 2019